gabor-gubicza/learning-JavaScript/README.md

 ## 2023/11/25 Monday

-I purchased a Tailwind CSS course
+I purchased a Tailwind CSS, and Flutter course

 ## 2023/11/24 Friday